Introduction to Environmental Studies: Water

 Material will be presented through lectures, seminars, labs, field trips/field work, and quantitative methods.
 Laboratory and field trips will examine microscopic life in aquatic systems and will examine the ecology of estuarine habitats.

-environmental studies, government, social science, ecology, and marine science.
+This offering will prepare you for careers and advanced study in: environmental studies, government, social science, ecology, and marine science.

 First class meeting: Tuesday, January 10th at 11am (Lecture Hall Classroom 5)